LaPingvino/progit/eo/02-git-basics/01-chapter2.markdown

 	# ignore all .txt files in the doc/ directory
 	doc/**/*.txt

-A `**/` pattern is available in Git since version 1.8.2.
+Simbolo `**/` haveblas en Git ekde versio 1.8.2.

-### Viewing Your Staged and Unstaged Changes ###
+### Vidi viajn preparatajn kaj nepreparatajn sxangxojn ###

-If the `git status` command is too vague for you — you want to know exactly what you changed, not just which files were changed — you can use the `git diff` command.
-We’ll cover `git diff` in more detail later; but you’ll probably use it most often to answer these two questions: What have you changed but not yet staged?
+Se la komando `git status` diras maltro al vi — vi volas scii ekzakte kion vi sxangxis, ne nur kiuj dosieroj sxangxigxis — vi povas uzi la komandon `git diff`.
+Ni pli detale parolos pri `git diff` poste; but you’ll probably use it most often to answer these two questions: What have you changed but not yet staged?
 And what have you staged that you are about to commit?
 Although `git status` answers those questions very generally, `git diff` shows you the exact lines added and removed — the patch, as it were.

 Let’s say you edit and stage the `README` file again and then edit the `benchmarks.rb` file without staging it.
 If you run your `status` command, you once again see something like this: